CoryXie/coryxie.github.io/_posts/2015-12-05-Variable-Precision-SWAR-Algorithm.md

 ## Other SWAR Style Algorithms

+Professor *Hank Dietz* also maintains several other algorithms which are using SWAR to "fold" values in on integer variable in various of ways and get the results of several problems done.

 ### Leading Zero Count

 Some machines have had single instructions that count the number of leading zero bits in an integer; such an operation can be an artifact of having floating point normalization hardware around.
 Clearly, floor of base 2 log of `x` is `(WORDBITS-lzc(x))`.
 In any case, this operation has found its way into quite a few algorithms, so it is useful to have an efficient implementation: